nelsonjchen/gtr-proxy/README.md

 - By serving as a secure bridge that holds and injects authentication cookies.
 - Cloudflare Workers are accessed over HTTP/3 or HTTP/2 which web browsers multiplex requests over a single connection and aren't bound by the 6 connections limit in the browser.
 This can be used to convert Azure's HTTP 1.1 endpoint to HTTP/3 or HTTP/2 and the GTR extension in the browser can command more chunks to be downloaded by Azure simultaneously through the proxy.
 Speeds of up to around 8.7GB/s can be achieved with this proxy from the browser versus 180MB/s with a direct connection to Azure's endpoint.
 For reliability reasons, this is limited to 1.0GB/s, but that's still fairly high speed.

-## Authentication and Cookies

-Google Takeout requires requests to be authenticated with cookies.
-This proxy supports passing these cookies.

-The client (e.g., the GTR extension) must:

-1. Capture the required google.com cookies from the Google Takeout session.
-2. Compress the cookie string using zlib (deflate).
-3. Base64 encode the compressed data.
-4. Append the encoded string as the `a` query parameter to the proxied URL.

-The proxy then:

-1. Decodes the base64 string.
-2. Decompresses the zlib data.
-3. Injects the cookies into the `Cookie` header of the upstream request to Google.

-**Note:** This mechanism is handled automatically by the GTR extension.

-A public instance of this service is provided, but you should run your own private instance of this proxy for privacy reasons.
-If so, here is the source.

 # Usage

 In general, you are expected to use the [Gargantuan Takeout Rocket (GTR)][gtr] extension with this.